xeetopia/xeetopia/README.md

 ## Hi there 👋
+XEETOPIA is a Creative hub showcasing the journey of XEET.
+Providing some services like high quality video editing, motion graphics, animations, web development.
+Xeet is also a DIGITAL creator with the names of Xeetopia, Xeetplayz, Xeetedit on social media.

 <!--
 **xeetopia/xeetopia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.